 Brainstorming Activity Ideas

 Faced with a pack of bored Cub Scouts in 1973, a woman named Betty Morris was brainstorming activity ideas, and happened upon a craft book which mentioned that certain plastic container lids shrank when placed in an oven.
 The Scouts loved the concept, so they cut all shapes and sizes, and Shrinky Dinks were born!
 It allowed the boys to shove their Dinks into a heated oven for several minutes, where they would shrink to one-third of their original size, and nine times less than the original thickness.

-Shrinky Dinks lasted well into the early 1990’s, with licensed kits ranging from Pac Man and Masters of the Universe, to Mr. T. After being absent from the market for several years, Klutz press published the Shrinky Dinks Book and the Shrinky Dinks Refill Pack, but both still required the use of an oven to make the magic happen.
-Then, in 2001, Spin Master Toys gave parents a break with their Incredible Shrinky Dinks Maker, which removed the oven from the equation.
-Using a light bulb as the heat element, the current Incredible Shrinky Dinks Maker is safer for children (over 8) to use than an oven, or toaster oven.
+Shrinky Dinks lasted well into the early 1990’s, with licensed kits ranging from Pac Man and Masters of the Universe to Mr. T. After being absent from the market for years, Klutz press published the Shrinky Dinks Book and the Shrinky Dinks Refill Pack, but both still required the use of an oven to make the magic happen.
+Then in 2001, Spin Master Toys gave parents a break with their Incredible Shrinky Dinks Maker, removing the oven from the equation.
+Using a light bulb as the heat element, the current Incredible Shrinky Dinks Maker is safer for children (over 8) to use than either an oven or toaster oven.

 Kids Now Just Pop In Their Dinks And Shrink Them